 Norcross is an extremely ethnically-diverse city.
 The people who call Norcross home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Norcross, accounting for 47.38% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Norcross residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Norcross include German, English, Lebanese, and Scottish.
+People of Hispanic or Latino origin are the most prevalent group in Norcross, accounting for 46.17% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Norcross residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Norcross include Irish, German, English, Russian, and Scottish.

 The most common language spoken in Norcross is Spanish.
 Other important languages spoken here include English and Vietnamese.